opendxl/opendxl-epo-service-python/README.md

 ## Bugs and Feedback

-For bugs, questions and discussions please use the [Github Issues](https://github.com/opendxl/opendxl-epo-service-python/issues).
+For bugs, questions and discussions please use the [GitHub Issues](https://github.com/opendxl/opendxl-epo-service-python/issues).

 ## LICENSE